SayYoungMan/ccna/LectureNote.md

   - `#terminal monitor` is required on remote host everytime to display the logging
 - `Buffer`: Syslog messages will be saved to RAM
   - `(config)# logging buffered [size] <level>`
-- `External Server`: Can configure the device to send messages to and external server
+- `External Server`: Can configure the device to send messages to an external server
   - Syslog servers will listen for messages on UDP port 514
   - `(config)# logging host? <server-ip>`
   - `(config)# logging trap <level>` to set level for external logging